ealpizr/orca/README.md

 ## Orca

-A project for bypassing EDUS' date picker limitations and getting appointments any day and time you want.
+A project for bypassing [EDUS](https://edus.ccss.sa.cr/eduscitasweb/) date picker limitations and getting appointments any day and time you want.

-Currently, the captcha generated from [EDUS](https://edus.ccss.sa.cr/eduscitasweb/) is still required as I didn't find a way to bypass it.

 ## Showcase